 To balance the brokerage brand with the realtor's personal brand, agencies need to develop a system for creating content at scale and storing it in a central hub that everyone can access.

 Consistency is key in branding, but as the number of channels and mediums continues to grow, it's becoming increasingly difficult for brokerages to manage.

-With designers left fighting an overflow of requests and rogue agents taking it upon themselves to create content, the quality of a brand and its message can quickly become diluted.
+With designers left fighting an overflow of requests and rogue real estate agents taking it upon themselves to create content, the quality of a brand and its message can quickly become diluted.

-By taking a hands-on approach to producing top-level brand assets and distributing them well, you're giving your agents the resources they need to develop a personal brand without breaking company-wide policies.
+By taking a hands-on approach to producing top-level brand assets and distributing them well, you're giving your agents the resources they need to develop a personal brand without breaking from the brokerage's branding.

 Once your brokerage has implemented a process based on this principle, the next step is to look at how you can use content to establish and develop a strong brand.

 Forward-thinking brokerages know that their digital spaces are much more than online brochures.
 Publishing photos of properties—however appealing—isn't enough if you're looking to play big.